COCA-NEgroundfishMSE/groundfish-MSE/documentation/mprocOptions.md

 Status in New England groundfish management: This option (75% FMSY) is the Acceptable Biological Catch (ABC) control rule for many stocks that had not rebuilt on the expected schedule.

+* **constFRebuildAware**: A modification of the ‘constant fishing mortality’ HCR that sets a lower F when a stock is in a rebuilding plan.

 * **simplethresh**: A ‘threshold’ HCR harvest changes target F as a simple step function of stock biomass, with F set to zero at a level of abundance (e.g., 50%SSBMSY; Punt, 2010).
 Variants of this HCR could be based on different biomass thresholds (Deroba et al., 2019; Feeney et al., 2019).
 Threshold HCRs have been applied in management of whales by the International Whaling Commission (Butterworth and Best, 1994).

 Status in New England groundfish management: This option has not been implemented.